6 The content isn’t good (enough)

 78% of mobile users check their email on mobile.
 And seriously, do you even know someone who doesn’t use a mobile phone?
 Your great-grandmother … maybe.
 As more email is being read on mobile (60%), it’s time to make sure your emails are mobile optimized.
 If your emails can’t be read easily (or at all) on mobile devices, readers will stop opening them and/or unsubscribe.

 Wouldn’t you rather have your email be one that’s looked forward to, rather than be the “not another one to delete” in someone’s inbox?
-Be very aware of the guidelines above and ensure that you keeping these best practices.
+Be very aware of the guidelines above and ensure that you keep these best practices.